-To address the consistency with international standards on transfer pricing rules, the tax reform for 2019 introduces a new rule to clarify and establish the principles for determining the arm’s length prices of the transactions involving intangibles and addressing an appropriate remuneration for the functions performed such as development, enhancement, maintenance, protection and exploitation of intangibles.
-Effective February 12, 2019, the principles of determining the arm’s length price in a cross-border intangible transaction and addressing an appropriate remuneration in the transaction provide that the comparable uncontrolled price (CUP) method, profit split method, valuation method (discounted future cash flows* ) would take precedence over other transfer pricing methods; and the companies performing the functions and assuming the relevant risks regarding the development, enhancement, maintenance, protection and exploitation of intangibles should get appropriate remuneration for the contributions they made.
+To address consistency with international standards on transfer pricing rules, the tax reform for 2019 introduces a new rule to clarify and establish the principles for determining the arm’s-length prices of the transactions involving intangibles and addressing an appropriate remuneration for the functions performed, such as development, enhancement, maintenance, protection, and exploitation of intangibles.
+Effective 12 February 2019, the principles of determining the arm’s-length price in a cross-border intangible transaction and addressing an appropriate remuneration in the transaction provide that the comparable uncontrolled price (CUP) method, profit split method, valuation method (discounted future cash flows) would take precedence over other transfer pricing methods; and the companies performing the functions and assuming the relevant risks regarding the development, enhancement, maintenance, protection, and exploitation of intangibles should get appropriate remuneration for the contributions they made.

 Transfer pricing documentation requirement